-We spent most dinners on the beach with our toes buried in the sand so rather than going fully barefoot I wore some Barefoot Sandals.
-I purchased these gems for our beach wedding in Thailand so was glad to have the opportunity to wear them again on honeymoon in the Maldives.
+We spent most dinners on the beach with our toes buried in the sand, so rather than going fully barefoot I wore some Barefoot Sandals.
+I purchased the pair below for our beach wedding in Thailand, so was glad to have the opportunity to wear them again on honeymoon in the Maldives.

 Barefoot sandals are not only practical and comfy (no blisters!) but they sparkle and tinkle when you wear them and make you feel like an Arabian princess.
-I found mine on Instagram and you can shop for them here.
+I found mine on Instagram but you can also find some available on amazon here.

 On The Local Islands

 The Maldives is a Muslim country so you are advised to wear conservative clothing when visiting the local islands.
-If you plan to visit a mosque or religious site, in particular, you must wear clothes that cover your knees and shoulders and women may be required to cover their heads too so keep a scarf handy.
+If you plan to visit a mosque or religious site, in particular, you must wear clothes that cover your knees and shoulders, and women may be required to cover their heads so keep a scarf handy too.

 I loved the island visit I did on my second trip to the Maldives and felt more comfortable (and respectful) wearing a long-sleeve linen dress, which came to my knees.

-I’d also recommend wearing quite sturdy shoes as you may be climbing in and out of the boat and walking on dusty roads.
+I’d also recommend wearing quite sturdy shoes as you may be climbing in and out of boats and walking on dusty roads.

 In The Water